Riviera71/Flare-Switch/README.md

 The mods folder should be in the same directory as the flare executable when building from source.

-Flare Game is installed as a set of mods for Flare Engine.
-Place the contents of the "mods" folder inside Flare Engine's mods folder.

-Then enable these mods in Flare's Configuration screen.

-    fantasycore
-    empyrean_campaign
+That's all, enjoy!

 ## Updates

- For updates the engine dowload only the NRO file.
+ For updates the engine, download only the NRO file.
- Copy in switch/flare folder on micro SD card.
+ Copy it in switch/flare folder on micro SD card and erase the older.

 ## Settings